THORChain Investors Guide

 The following are some ways to value THORChain’s RUNE token relative to Binance’s BNB token and Coinbase’s COIN shares.

-As of March 31st, 2023, Coinbase claims to have 110 million verified users, and Binance boasts having 120 million registered users.
+As of December 1st, 2023, Coinbase claims to have 120 million verified users, and Binance boasts having 140 million registered users.
 Based on all the front ends that have integrated THORChain, it has about 70 million potential users.
-COIN is trading for $156.45/user and BNB is trading for $417.08/user, and if RUNE had a similar valuation, it would trade between $33.49/token to $89.28/token.
+COIN is trading for $292/user and BNB is trading for $247/user, and if RUNE had a similar valuation, it would trade between $51.17/token to $60.49/token.

 A more direct approach to valuing RUNE is based on how much crypto is held as inventory on the exchange.
 The way THORChain is designed, RUNE will always have a minimum market cap of around 3x the value of the crypto in inventory.
 RUNE can’t trade below this value, it’s the floor price.
 Think of this like the NAV or book value.
-However, RUNE does trade above this value, which is the premium the market prices in.
+However, RUNE can and does trade above this value, which is the premium the market prices in for future growth.
 The community refers to this as the speculative premium or speculative multiplier.
-It’s like the P/NAV or P/Book multiple.
+It’s like a P/NAV or P/Book multiple.
 The RUNE token can trade at whatever premium the market sees fit to price in the future growth of THORChain.
-This premium has been over 20x and over the last several months has settled around 3x.
+This premium has been over 20x and during the bear market settled around 3x.

 The next section “HOW THORCHAIN WORKS” will go into further detail how RUNE derives a minimum value.
 For now, just accept this rule of thumb:

 RUNE market cap is always at least 3x the total value of crypto in inventory.